-The awareness of human rights is necessary in all respects.
+respects.
 People need to know about the human rights and laws governing in its respects.
 It is the duty of States to promote and protect all human rights and fundamental freedoms.
 Regarding these human rights, following is the explanation of the study:-

-A) Universal and inalienable:-
+A) The law relate to universal and inalienable :-